quantheory/build-shootout/README.md

 ### Regenerate [Make]

 Make lets you regenerate the Makefile and then continue again.
-How that works is anyones guess.
+If done correctly (e.g. by only changing included files with specific types of contents), this effectively gives Make the ability to add dependencies on the fly using the outputs of commands, and thus roughly puts it in the monadic category of build system.
+Similar functionality is possible using "recursive" make, i.e. with "$(MAKE)".

+The current dominance of GNU Make is important; in previous eras, many implementations of "include" and $(MAKE) were not always as expressive (or available at all), and could cause portability issues.